Pop Archives

 Not unusually for that time, I assumed it was an original, local composition.
 Years later, when I had learnt not to assume that about Australian records of the era, I tracked down a second-hand 45 of Zoom Zoom Zoom by Our Patch Of Blue (1968) to confirm my suspicion that it was the same song.
 (If that seems like a lot of trouble to go to, this was before the days of instant label shots from 45Cat and instant audio from YouTube.)

 Our Patch of Blue, known to its fans as The Patch, was from Rhode Island.
 Zoom Zoom Zoom was written by the band's Bernie de Cesare (heard on vocals and guitar) and Pat Zompa.
-It was produced by Rhode Islander Vini Poncia who notably wrote, recorded and produced with Pete Anders and later wrote with Ringo Starr.
+It was produced by Rhode Islander Vini Poncia who regularly wrote, recorded and produced with Pete Anders and later wrote with Ringo Starr.
 (See my Anders & Poncia playlist at Spotify.)

 Details about The Patch are hard to find.
 They released an EP in Mexico under the band name Los Parches Azules, and Zompa & de Cesare wrote some songs that were recorded by Fats Domino and by Tiny Tim, and that's about all I know.